MathieuMjr/holbertonschool-hbnb/part2/hbnb/README.md

 # HBNB PART 2 - API / BUSINESS LOGIC / TESTING & DEBUGGING

 ## INTRODUCTION
-In this part 2 of the HBNB project, we were asked to implement de business logic and API of our AirBNB-like application :
+In this part 2 of the HBNB project, we were asked to implement the business logic and API of our AirBNB-like application :
 - Core business logic
 - API endpoints
 - Tests and validations with UNITTEST

-The files in this repos will show you my work on thoses aspects, on the basis of the file organisation and some files contents (__init__ files, repository...) given by Holberton School.
+The files in this repos will show you my work on those aspects, on the basis of the file organization and some files contents (__init__ files, repository...) given by Holberton School.
-Feel free to visit this repo if you want to take a look at this work basis : https://github.com/Holberton-Uy/hbnb-doc/tree/main/part2
+Feel free to visit this repo if you want to take a look at the base template provided : https://github.com/Holberton-Uy/hbnb-doc/tree/main/part2

-## REQUIEREMENTS:
+## REQUIREMENTS:

 The following instruction will help you to install this app on your computer.

 **System:**

-This app was built from Ubuntu.
+This app was built on Ubuntu.

 **Cloning the repository:**